On the back of two standout domestic seasons, rangy defender Kelly Jury will attend her first World Cup in South Africa in 2023.

-In a stellar year, the towering defender gained her first Silver Ferns cap early in 2017 ahead of playing an instrumental role in the New Zealand U21 team’s unbeaten run to the World Youth Cup title.
+The towering 1.92m defender gained her first cap in 2017 ahead of playing an instrumental role in the NZ U21 team’s unbeaten run to the World Youth Cup title the same year.

-As one of the tallest defenders in the New Zealand game, Jury is adding to her skillset with quick hand and foot movement and attacking thrust from the back court.
+As one of the tallest defenders in the New Zealand game, Jury has added to her skillset with quick hand and foot movement and attacking thrust from the back court while remaining a constant threat with her disruptive lean and rebounding ability.
+Improved positional awareness and tactical nous at the defensive end add another dimension to Jury’s all-round abilities.

 vs England Roses